 But does it really?
 As your special day gets closer, the feeling of missing out on a celebration starts to creep back in.
-Plus, you haven’t seen some of your friends in over two months, and you know this is your only shot of getting some of them to pay for a dog sitter.
-Ok, you know what?
+Plus, you haven’t seen some of your friends in months, and you know this is your only shot of getting some of them to pay for a dog sitter.
+OK, you know what?
 You’re going to do a birthday dinner.
 But it’s not going to be a big deal.
 Definitely not.
 Something low-key and easy, but still sort of special, so you can wear those shoes you just bought.
-Such in-between type situations do exist - here’s where to find them.
+Such in-between-type situations do exist - here’s where to find them.

 You just want some drinks with your friends this year.
 And some good food if they have it.
 And a fun atmosphere.
 But nothing crazy, you know?
 Stop torturing yourself, and just reserve a table at ERB.
-The Arts District bar/restaurant has one of our favorite patios in the city, with a low-key party atmosphere that always manages to match your mood.
-Which, we all know, is slightly needy tonight.
-They also have incredible cocktails, one of the largest wine lists in the city, and bar food that’s actually worth going to the Arts District for.
+The Arts District bar/restaurant has one of the best patios in the city, with a relaxed party atmosphere that always manages to match your mood.
+Which, we all know, will be slightly needy on your birthday.
+They also have incredible cocktails, one of the largest wine lists in the city, and bar food that’s actually worth going to the Arts District to experience.

-Located in that section of town West of the 405 that you always forget is still Culver City, Hatchet Hall tends to get lost in the shuffle.
-But this Southern restaurant is perfect for when you want your birthday dinner to be just a little bit fancier this year.
+Located in that section of town West of the 405 that we always forget is still Culver City, Hatchet Hall is a fantastic Southern restaurant and an ideal spot for when you want your birthday dinner to be just a little bit fancier this year.
 The space itself is big, with an outdoor patio, a private dining room, and the overall feeling that you’re in a governor’s lake house in Georgia.
-Despite its mostly Southern menu, the food isn’t so heavy that you won’t be able to grab a drink after.
-Which is good news, because there’s a hidden speakeasy in the back.
+Despite its mostly Southern menu, the food isn’t so heavy that you won’t be able to grab a drink after - which is good news, because there’s a hidden speakeasy in the back.